Baron Croft

 Baron Croft, of Bournemouth in the County of Southampton, is a title in the Peerage of the United Kingdom.
 It was created on 28 May 1940 for the Conservative politician Sir Henry Page Croft, 1st Baronet.
 He had already been created a baronet of Knole in the Borough of Bournemouth in the County of Southampton in the Baronetage of the United Kingdom on 28 February 1924.
-Croft was the grandson of Reverend Richard Croft, third son of Dr. Sir Richard Croft, 6th Baronet, of Croft Castle.
+Croft was the grandson of Reverend Richard Croft, third son of Sir Richard Croft, 6th Baronet, of Croft Castle.
 As of 2010 the titles are held by the first Baron's grandson, the third Baron, who succeeded his father in 1997.